Craft Workforce Development Awards Program

 2. Benchmark craft workforce development efforts and compare to others in the area (all data is kept confidential, and no company is identified or identifiable from the report data);

-3. Improve cents/hour craft training donation/collection efforts (ABC, union, NCCER or others);
+3. Improve cents/hour craft training donation/collection efforts (ABC, union, NCCER, or others);

 Eligibility